drhsqlite/pikchr/doc/teardown01.md

   1. Add a new "C7" node to the right of "C6"

+  2. Put the feature branch below the trunk rather than above it.

-  2. Add "C8" to the right of "C7".
+  3. Add "C8" to the right of "C7".
 This one is harder because it will involve expanding the background color boxes.

-  3. Move the "feature branch" and "trunk" labels to the left ends of their respective boxes, rather than centering them.
+  4. Move the "feature branch" and "trunk" labels to the left ends of their respective boxes, rather than centering them.

-  4. Add another branch on above the "feature branch" that adds nodes "C9", "C10", and "C11" that fork off from "C5'".
+  5. Add another branch on above the "feature branch" that adds nodes "C9", "C10", and "C11" that fork off from "C5'".
 You will probably need to find a new place to put the "feature branch" label in order to get it out of the way.

-  5. Add a dashed line showing "C5'" being merged back into trunk.
+  6. Add a new node and dashed line from "C5'" that illustrates "C5'" being merged back into trunk.

+  7. Rotate the graph so that it goes bottom-up rather than left-to-right.